apt install apt-transport-https gnupg2 curl

 Configuration file example.conf

-Web application address.
+Web application address in

-target = example.com
+target = http://example.com

-target = example.com:85
+target = https://example.com:85

 Proxy server address for requests to the web application.